County of Santa Barbara

 Contractor (Agreement) with RRM Design Group for architectural design review services for

-consistency with objective design standards and preparation of pre-approved Accessory Dwelling
+consistency with objective design standards and preparation of pre-approved Accessory

-Unit (ADU) building plans for a period of performance from June 24, 2025, through June 30, 2026.
+Dwelling Unit (ADU) building plans for a period of performance from June 24, 2025,

-This Agreement establishes a board contract for an amount not to exceed $150,000.00;
+through June 30, 2026.
+This Agreement establishes a board contract for an amount not to

-b) Approve and authorize the Director of the Planning and Development Department or designee to
+b) Approve and authorize the Director of the Planning and Development Department or

-35 of the Agreement; and
+accordance with Section 35 of the Agreement; and

-c) Determine pursuant to the California Environmental Quality Act (CEQA) Guidelines Section
+c) Determine pursuant to the California Environmental Quality Act (CEQA) Guidelines

-will not result in direct or indirect physical changes in the environment and, therefore, are not a
+government that will not result in direct or indirect physical changes in the environment and,

-project and not subject to CEQA.
+therefore, are not a project and not subject to CEQA.

 BOARD OF SUPERVISORS